- Homosexuality

 Same-sex marriage in Brazil is legal.

-Censorship of LGBT Issues in Brazil is no censorship.
+Censorship of LGBT issues in Brazil is varies by region.

 No censorship